TURBOTAX AUDIT DEFENSE MEMBERSHIP AGREEMENT

 - Negotiating with the IRS or State through Appeals and pre-litigation Appeals review prior to trial in Tax Court.

 - No settlement will be reached with the IRS or State without your final approval and consent.

 - Two hours of collection assistance is available on request if your covered audit results in additional tax due.

-As a member of TRI, your name, address, and any other personal information will not be disclosed or sold to any persons or firms.
-Only TRI’s Audit and Technical staff will have access to your tax information.
+Your name, address, and any other personal information will not be disclosed or sold to any persons or firms.
+Only TaxAudit's staff will have access to your tax information.

-Our Responsibility: We are responsible to provide you with the highest caliber audit defense service available.
+- Our Responsibility: We are responsible to provide you with professional Audit Defense service.

 - Provide your signature(s) on the required IRS or State Power of Attorney and return to the Audit Representative(s) in a timely manner.
 This will enable your Audit Representative(s) to communicate with the IRS or State on your behalf.
 This document may not be altered in any way.

 - Provide in a timely manner the information and documentation necessary to substantiate the various items of income and expense in question so that your Audit Representative(s) can prepare your defense.